sr320/LabDocs/protocols/ProteinprepforMSMS.md

 6. Wash salts through column: Wash columns with 200 µl solvent B, spinning at 3000 rpm for 3 minutes (repeat twice).
 7. Elute peptides: Transfer columns to clean collection tubes.
 Add 100 µl solvent A, spin 3000 rpm for 3 minutes (repeat once).
 8. Evaporate samples to near dryness (can be at approximately room temperature).
 9. Reconstitute peptides in 100 µl 2-5% ACN + 1% formic acid.
+Aliquot 15ml of peptide fraction into autosampler vial.
 Store at -80°C.